escodebar/trainings/slides.md

 ## Exercises

 * Run the commands in the previous slides
 * What's your mindset?
 Do you commit backups or changes?
+Or both?
+* Why can we add a repository in the repository?
 * Add two different changes to a file and commit them separatedly
 * Restore a file from a blob object
-* Create a commit with two files and one blob object
+* Create a commit with two files but only one blob object

 ---